-WHY GO: Once known for its Outlet Stores and golf at the age-old Equinox Resort, Manchester VT is transitioning into a four-seasons soft adventure, “Sporting Weekend” hotspot with opportunities to learn extreme off-road driving, fly fish on some of the country’s best trout rivers, and practice your shooting skills without killing anything – all guided by experts in each field.
+WHY GO: Once known for its Outlet Stores and golf at the age-old Equinox Resort, Manchester VT is transitioning into a four-seasons soft adventure, “Sporting Weekend” hotspot with opportunities to learn extreme off-road driving, fly fish on some of the country’s best trout rivers, and practice your knitting skills – all guided by experts in each field.

 There’s a brand new Kimpton Hotel – The Taconic – and specialty shops both old and new.
 There are nearly 50 lodging options from the venerable Equinox to Airbnb’s “Tucked In,” and almost as many eateries in the Manchester area.
 Some of the outlet stores are still here, but after getting deals at Ugg’s, Eileen Fisher, Orvis, and the like, stay a few days for Manchester’s other treasures.